StevenH237/SMART-Route-Ideas/index.md

 I'm Steven, and this is my site about SMART bus route ideas and changes.

 The [about page](about) explains why I'm doing this.
 Otherwise, feel free to just jump directly into the ideas below!

+I've got [new routes](new-routes), or my most recent ideas are listed here at the bottom.